sebnitu/vrembem/packages/popover/README.md

 ### Markup

-The popover component consists of a single element with the `popover` class.
+The popover is a simple container component consisting of the `popover` class.
 To hook up the necessary JavaScript behavior, you'll need the following data attributes:

 - `data-popover` - This is placed on our popover component itself.
 - `data-popover-trigger` - This is placed on any element we use to trigger our popover.